 But things can be one-sided.

 I've been learning to let go of relationships that drain me and don't work for me.
-It's very important to know the difference between which relationships to invest in and which relationships to let go of because you are priceless.
-Having you in someone's life is a miracle.
-Once you have that self-respect towards yourself, you use your resources (money and time) in a better way.
-There's one thing you can never get back, and that is your TIME.
-So I've been learning to spend my time with people that are worth it.
+It's very important to know the difference between the relationships to invest in and the relationships to let go of.

 4. Live in the Now Because Your Next Five Minutes are not Guaranteed

 When I started thinking in terms of "maybe I won't have tomorrow," all my priorities, decisions, and actions changed.
 I stopped delaying things for the next day.
-I started prioritizing things based on their importance to me.
-Suddenly, decision making became so much easier.
-All I needed to do is to think "would I be happy with myself if this was the last thing I got to do or I got to say?"
-This way of thinking not only helped me to decrease procrastination, but it also helped me to live with no regrets.
+I started to prioritize things based on their importance to me.
+Suddenly, decision-making became so much easier.
+All I needed to do is to think, "Would I be happy with myself if this was the last thing I got to do or I got to say?"
+This way of thinking not only helped me to decrease procrastination but also helped me to live with no regrets.

-Losing people that I knew unexpectedly and suddenly also highlighted for me the importance of living in the now.
-You don't need to wait to go through a life-threatening situation, come out of it alive, and then have the realization that life is short.
+Losing people I knew unexpectedly and suddenly was also what highlighted for me the importance of living in the now.
+You don't need to wait to experience a life-threatening situation to only then realize that life is short.
 Changing your mindset about that now will give you the same result.

 We think we have all the time in the world, but we are so wrong.
 Even tomorrow is not guaranteed.